 Voices4Vape provides a background to Tobacco Harm Reduction advocacy in the Asia-Pacific region.
-Our objective is to inform and engage, and there are four ways to do that:
+The objective in our V4V webinar was to inform and engage, and we believed we achieved that.

-We’ve assembled some of the world’s leading experts, who will bring their own experience, expertise, and unique perspectives to bear.
+We assembled some of the world’s leading experts, who brought their own experience, expertise, and unique perspectives to bear.

 The Honest to Goodness Science of THR

 Eliana works as a scientist in a pharmaceutical laboratory in Auckland, as researcher, is an editor for the Harm Reduction Journal in the field of chemistry of addictions and nicotine replacement therapies.
 Eliana is Chief of Standards of VTANZ and a board member of UKVIA.